tomiis4/hypersonic.nvim/README.md

-# theme.vim
+# Hypersonic.nvim
-A simple theme for vim
+A simple plugin